-- Nini Kumiai (partnership) - Tokumei Kumiai (silent partnership)
+Nini Kumiai (partnership)

 Representative Office of a foreign company

 Foreign companies looking to expand into Japan may initially conduct market research and other "non-commercial transactions" through an unregistered Representative Office.
 A Representative Office is not required to comply with government reporting or corporate registration requirements, except where the foreign company is a financial institution.